-A good alternative to the Crucial X8 that works perfectly with the PS5 and PS4 is the Samsung T7.
-This drive is around 20 per cent smaller and has a more professional-looking metal enclosure.
-Its overall sequential and random speeds are extremely similar to the X8, maxing out around 910MB/s in sequential reads, although performance would sometimes drop during extended use.
+A good alternative to the Crucial X8 that works perfectly with PS5 and PS4 is the $135/£135 Samsung T7 Shield.
+This drive is around 20 per cent smaller than the X8 and has a durable soft touch enclosure which should prevent the drive from becoming damaged even with careless use.
+Its overall sequential and random speeds are extremely similar to the X8, maxing out around 913MB/s in sequential reads and 890MB/s for writes.
 However, wider compatibility makes this a great choice for anyone planning to use the drive with PlayStation hardware.

 Best cheap portable SSD: Surefire GX3 SSD or Crucial X6